bjoreman/bakery/README.md

 Bakery is the simplest possible script which could possibly do the job.
 It does no caching between runs, no smart tracking, no splitting into pages or anything else smart, really.

+In fact, just reading the code might be quicker and more illuminating than reading this.

 Invoked without arguments, Bakery expects to take all content from a folder named "sources" and process them into a folder named "oven".

 Bakery expects some template files which it will use as page headers and footers: